rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Process Model

-API's are expected to be called from multiple process.
+All APIs are expected to be called from multiple processes.
+Due to this concurrent access, vendors must implement protection mechanisms within their API implementations to handle multiple processes calling the same API simultaneously.
+This is crucial to ensure data integrity, prevent race conditions, and maintain the overall stability and reliability of the system.

 ## Memory Model